NSuer/User_Interface_Project_2/README.md

 #### Hybrid sketching to illustrate the integration of the interface on a real object
 - We are designing a smart lightbulb where the user would want to control the lightbulb via an app.
 - Since the lightbulb needs to be physical and would be challenging to digitalize, light switches would be replaced with our interface.
 The lightbulbs used by our interface would need to be capable of fulfilling smart capabilities.
-- For our hybird sketch, our smart lightbulb interface will replace a light switch.
+- For our hybrid sketch, our smart lightbulb interface will replace a light switch.
 - This is Nate's puppy, Millie.
 ![Hybrid Sketch](src/pictures/HybridSketch.jpg)